kaelynllee/Pygame-Project-2024/README.md

 ### Instructions to Run
 Run 'python main.py' to start
-Press enter to continue to game
+Press space to continue to game
+PRess Q to quit the game
 ### Features
-"eat.mp3" From & by Pixabay

-"happy.mp3" Music by Luca Francini from Pixabay
-### Known Bugs
-After the amount of cakes are caught, it will spawn more cakes but will spawn too fast and all at once.
-Cakes will only respawn when the last cake is caught.
+A sound will play when a cake touches the tray.

 ### Attribution

+ Sound files are from https://pixabay.com